TOOTH RESTORATION IN JERSEY

 There is a risk of gum recession around the implants.
 Although this may not affect its survival it may require additional hygiene treatments or treatment for aesthetic reasons.

-Someone from the surgery call you the day after surgery to check all is well, and we will see you after a week to remove your sutures.
-You will the have an appointment to review progress at 6 weeks, and the second at 12 weeks, when impressions will be taken to start the final restoration process.
+Someone from our Jersey-based practice calls you the day after your dental implant surgery to check all is well, and we will see you after a week to remove your sutures.
+You will then have an appointment to review progress at 6 weeks, and the second at 12 weeks, when impressions will be taken to start the final restoration process.

 The range of restorations is vast depending on the case, but the procedure for this stage is roughly the same either way.